 When I met my now-wife, we ran hot, like any new couple.
 I discovered a sexual appetite I’d either never had, or long forgotten in my previous marriage.
 I wanted sex?!
 Holy shit!
 She was surprising too—voracious and entirely unselfconscious about asking for what she wanted.

 Then, some time just before we got engaged, something shifted.
 I’m not sure exactly what.
 It was probably a number of things.
 But somewhere in there, she started turning me down and not instigating sex.
 You know how that made me feel?
 Rejected, unworthy, unattractive—and that came out as self-pitying anger.
+It also made me feel like I was living in a sexless marriage (because… well, I was living in a sexless marriage).
 No amount of assurance I was sexy or beautiful made up for it.
 Although I knew it wasn’t rational, I had an expectation that I would be wanted whenever I wanted it.
 I’d grown up with all the say, and now I had none.
 I became, periodically, a passive-aggressive, pressurizing grade-A jerk.
 You know how that made her feel?
 Guilty, awful, inadequate—and not at all like getting her undies off.

 That was the start of a toxic not-so-merry-go-round.
 She was desperate not to trigger the jerk in me, so every kiss, every hug was guarded.
 No more incidental passionate goodbye kisses, no early morning slippery showers.
 No more anything that might “lead me on.”

 Each of those thin-lipped kisses felt like a rejection.
 Every time she rolled out of my arms with a worried smile made me more desperate for her—for any scrap of the intimacy I’d come to crave.